Veehto/Veehto/README.md

 ###

 <p align="left">
-  ✨ Started studying Code in 2020 with Harvard's CS50 and with Udemy Angela Yu's course<br>
+  ✨ Started studying code in 2020 with Harvard's CS50 and with Udemy Angela Yu's course<br>
-  📚 I'm currently finishing Adalid Chile Front-End Developer bootcamp program, and doing the Front-End path on Codecademy<br>
+  📚 Recently I finished Adalid Chile Front-End Developer bootcamp program, and doing the Front-End path on Codecademy<br>
-  🎯 Goals: Start a career in software developing and keep expanding my toolset of skills!<br>
+  🎯 Goals: Start a career in software development and keep expanding my toolset of skills!<br>
   🎲 Fun fact: When I’m not in front of my computer, you can find me brewing coffee, reading classic, sci-fi, or horror novels, doing some training, or gaming for a bit.
 </p>